 It is important for your child to experience the separations and overcome their anxiety to learn that they can manage without you and that you leaving does not mean you will be gone forever.
 Here are a couple of tips that can help your child as they negotiate their separation anxiety:

 Start off with short periods of separation, leaving your child with familiar adults in familiar locations, slowly increasing the periods of separation and gradually introducing less familiar locations.
 If you are leaving your child at a new place and/or with a new babysitter/childminder, it is always helpful to have a familiarisation visit (or a few, if this is possible) so that your child can learn that this new place is safe.

 When you leave, the separation can be made easier if you give your child the reassurance that you will return.

 The separation can also be brightened up by introducing a positive and happy goodbye ritual, which might include a cheerful “bye bye” and a hug.
 A happy goodbye will give your child the message that everything is ok and that there is nothing to worry about.

 The next blog entry in this series will address the case when separation anxiety becomes so distressing for the child that it starts to interfere with everyday life.
 Click here to read the next post in this series.

 The International Psychology Clinic

 For more information about Separation Anxiety and strategies to help your toddler deal with difficult feelings, book a Consultation with one of our Therapists.
-We offer CBT, Counselling and Psychotherapy for Anxiety at our clinics in City of London, London Bridge, London Kensington, London Islington, London Marylebone, London Oxford Circus, Milan, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.
+We offer CBT, Counselling and Psychotherapy for Anxiety Disorders at our clinics in City of London, London Bridge, London Kensington, London Islington, London Marylebone, London Oxford Circus, Milan City Life, Rome San Giovanni, Rome Piazza Bologna, Rome Garbatella and Online worldwide.